shawnjohnjr/asuth-gecko-notes/dom/workers/CONCEPTS.md

-## Features ##
+## Holders (formerly the poorly named Features) ##

 Life-cycle management construct for workers:
 * Keeps worker/event loop alive (in WorkerPrivate::DoRunLoop) by having
-  HasActiveFeatures() return true.
+  HasActiveHolders() return true.
-* Worker features get Notify(status) invoked on them when status changes due to calls to WorkerPrivate::NotifyFeatures/NotifyInternal.
-Status is explicitly defined enum in WorkerFeature.h with Pending/Running/Dead being the straightforward singleton states and Closing/Terminating/Canceling/Killing covering the "gonna shutdown" with the why baked in.
+* Worker holders get Notify(status) invoked on them when status changes due to calls to WorkerPrivate::NotifyHolders/NotifyInternal.
+Status is explicitly defined enum in WorkerHolder.h with Pending/Running/Dead being the straightforward singleton states and Closing/Terminating/Canceling/Killing covering the "gonna shutdown" with the why baked in.
   * True is expected success return value.
 Return value of false results in an